Research ethics glossary

 Notes: Gain may be financial or it may be non-monetary, such as political self-advancement.
 Gain may accrue to the researchers themselves or to their close family or associates.
 Conflicts of interest may arise through the existence of unequal relationships.
 It is impossible to avoid conflicts of interest, but the University aims to manage conflicts by requiring disclosure of interests.
 Where personal interests could directly and significantly affect, or perceived as affecting, the design, conduct, or reporting of the research, they must be disclosed and the University may withhold approval of the research or may approve it only after a change in study design or research personnel.

-consent form: a paper form that competent human participants sign and date to give their informed consent to participate in research, or which competent adults sign to record their consent to the participation in research of a third party (child or person with a mental health or neurological condition) for whom they have responsibility.
+consent form: a form that competent human participants sign and date to give their informed consent to participate in research, or which competent adults sign to record their consent to the participation in research of a third party (child or person with a mental health or neurological condition) for whom they have responsibility.

 The use of a signed consent form is always desirable from the point of view of maintaining appropriate ethical standards, including ensuring data protection, but the University recognises that the use of such a form may sometimes be impossible (for example where participants are illiterate) or impracticable (for example when participants are asked to complete a brief survey in the street) or may itself raise ethical questions (for example in cultures where giving a signature is a matter of great moment and insistence on it may put unacceptable pressure on participants, or in criminological research where participants may be asked about their involvement in illicit activities).
 Participants may be provided with a copy of the consent form but this is not a CUREC requirement.
-Where participants are being invited to take part in a postal or web based questionnaire the questionnaire should clearly explain that by completing and return it the participant declares his/her understanding of the project and consent to participate in it.
+Where participants are being invited to take part in a postal or web based questionnaire the questionnaire should clearly explain that by completing and returning the questionnare the participant declares his/her understanding of the project and consent to participate in it.

 D